 Public Health vs. Medicine vs. Nursing

-Undergraduate students with an interest in healthcare have a number of education and career opportunities to explore.
+Undergraduate students interested in healthcare have many educational and career opportunities to explore.
 Some students might be curious about the differences between public health and medicine, or public health and nursing, and may be unsure which field to pursue.

 Many students choose to become a nurse or physician because they want to help people directly.
 However, public health focuses on helping people both directly and indirectly through education and awareness.
-While someone working in public health may not have patients to treat, they are looking to address health concerns and prevent negative health outcomes in the population and communities.
+While someone working in public health may not have patients to treat, they work to address health concerns and prevent negative health outcomes in populations and communities.

 Public Health vs. Medicine: Similarities and Differences

 The biggest difference between public health and medicine, besides requiring a medical degree to practice, is the patient.
 In public health, the patient is typically a community or population.
 In medicine, the patient is an individual.
-If there is a disease outbreak, a physician will examine, diagnose and treat the patient.
-A public health professional may research the outbreak, create awareness or health programs, and help develop health policies with the goal of reducing or preventing future outbreaks.
+During a disease outbreak, a physician will examine, diagnose, and treat the patient.
+A public health professional may research the outbreak, raise awareness or develop health programs, and help develop health policies to reduce or prevent future outbreaks.

 Coursework Comparison

 There are similarities in coursework for public health and medicine.
-Both areas of study will have an emphasis on research, math and science.
+Both areas of study emphasize research, math, and science.
 In addition to classroom work, students have to complete clinical or practical experience in each field.

 For students interested in medicine, pre-medicine is typically offered as a track for undergraduate students.
 This means it is not a major.
 Rather, students can choose any major as long as they complete the requirements to apply to medical school.
 According to Princeton Review, prerequisite courses for pre-med usually include biology, chemistry, biochemistry, physics, and math and statistics courses.
 Students may also be required to take social sciences like psychology and sociology.
 An understanding of biological sciences is critical in medicine and patient care, which is why students have to take these courses for medical school.Medicine and pre-med courses may vary depending on academic semester or schools.
 However, some example of medicine courses may include: